chlyn/COSC430_Project/README.md

   <br>![image](https://github.com/user-attachments/assets/f4daba86-32bf-495f-8c1d-912f80cd24b3)

 - **Scenario 6**
-  <br>Checking if after running `bg <job>` on a stopped job, it resumes in the background and Jobs will show it as RUNNING in the JobsList.
+  <br>Verifying if after running `bg <job>` on a stopped job, it resumes in the background and Jobs will show it as RUNNING in the JobsList.
   <br>![image](https://github.com/user-attachments/assets/8e8fe96b-8a89-4767-899f-f704b869579f)